potatisen22/ADOPipelinesTrigger/README.md

 | `ado-ref-name` | Git branch name to trigger the pipeline on | No | `main` |
 | `pipeline-parameters` | Pipeline template parameters as a JSON string | No | — |

-The `ado-pat` should be stored as a [GitHub Secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) — never hardcode it in your workflow.
+The `ado-pat` should be stored as a [GitHub Secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions)

 ## Usage